giovannapezzi/smart-mechatronics-system/README.md

 6) Initialization of the Simulator Component (a system to see Servos and Sensors in action without necessarely having them).

-7) Adding support of sensors acquisition.
+7) Adding support for sensors acquisition.

 8) Initialization of the first Drivers for prototyping boards like Arduino, Raspberry Pi and PCDuino.